 Community Assembly from Local to Global Scales

-What processes determine community assembly across large-scale diversity gradients?
+What processes determine community assembly across biodiversity gradients?

 Key Findings & Research Highlights